natliblux/browsertrix-api-client/README.md

 client.connect();
 ```

 In order to use the various features of the Browsertrix API, the client exposes a number of services.
-For instance, to get a list of archives, simply issue:
+For instance, to get a list of archives, simply call:

 ```java
 ArchiveListResponse response = client.getArchiveService().listArchives();